Policy Matters – September 2019

 With your help we can make these bills become law!

-Another victory this session, the Tax Foreclosure Waiting Period bill, which addresses community blight, was also signed into law!
+Another victory this session, the Tax Foreclosure Waiting Period bill, which addresses community blight, also has supporters calling for the signing of this bill into law!
 Senior Attorney Kirsten Keefe spoke at a press conference on the issue on August 21, along with Assemblymembers John McDonald (the bill sponsor) and Pat Fahy, Albany County Executive Daniel McCoy, and Albany Mayor Kathy Sheehan.

 We submitted comments in support of updated Human Rights Law regulations that clearly delineate the protections that GENDA has put in place for transgender and gender nonconforming New Yorkers.
 These regulatory amendments make it clear that protections already in place will remain, as GENDA is intended to expand protections around gender identity and expression.